 hugging a tankard full of porter

 as seemingly his sole diet, licking at the fresh head.
 In his left a knotted club referring to contemporary politics.
-The rest done by Hogarth’s favourite dog Trump trampling the epistle which he treats contemptuously in a manner not natural to the canine species.
+The rest done by Hogarth’s favorite dog Trump trampling the epistle which he treats contemptuously in a manner not natural to the canine species.
 Engraving by Thomas Cook (c.
 1744 – London 1818).
 Inscribed: Designed by W. Hogarth. / Engraved by T. Cook. / London Published by G. G. & J. Robinson Paternoster Row June 1st.
 1800.
 14⅞ × 11⅜ in (37.8 × 28.9 cm).

 Hogarth Catalogue of the Tate Gallery, 1971/72, 220 (2nd H. state before the superposition of the palette by the print illustration, so the Cook version here, too) + Hogarth catalogue Zurich, 1983, 91 (7th state with the superposition), both with illustration.

 A rarer sujet made in the rush (August 1763) for which the self-portrait of 1749 had to serve, of which he right away substituted his own head by that of Churchill.
 Several things he added, the titles of the folio volumes – the third volume without title here, too – were adapted: Great George Street A List of the Subscribers to the North Britons + A New way to Pay old Debts, a comedy by Massenger.
 Also “The Line of Beauty” fell victim to grinding in face of such a stout, lusty, and rough person as Churchill is described.
 The print illustration now superpositioning the palette no more taken over by Cook than the caption.

 Churchill, a degenerated writing clergyman, was a partisan of John Wilkes for whose North Briton Gazette he worked and which is symbolized here as club plastered with lies, slaying the cartoon.